-Travelling throughout the Netherlands on a whirlwind week of adventures, I was eager to discover the best cities and towns, each with something different to offer.
+Travelling throughout the Netherlands on a whirlwind week of adventures, I finally arrived in Utrecht.
 After visiting The Hague, I made my way by train to Utrecht, a city that has come to be known by many as “Amsterdam’s cool little sister” as quoted by a local.
+And indeed, I think it might be my favourite city in the Netherlands!
+Here is how to spend 48 hours in Utrecht if you’re planning a visit.

 Touch Down: In Need of Coffee?